jimthompson5802/wordle_solver/README.md

 #### Current Limiations
 * Requires manual interaction with the NYT website.
 * Requires manual interaction with the OpenAI Playground Chat.
-* Manual work-around required if recommended word is not part of the NYT word list.
+* Sometimes the recommended word is not part of the NYT word list.
+Manual work-around is to view the last generated prmopt file and select a word from the list.

 ### `src/random_solver.py`